Vyral/base-template/_posts/2019-04-01-some-interesting-statistics-about-our-current-market.md

 **1. Homeownership rates are on the rise.** This is interesting because before the 2004 recession, about 69% of homes were owner-occupied; that figure dropped down to about 62% between 2012 and 2014.
 In 2018, it rose up to 64.5%, which is a solid sign that more people are pursuing homeownership.

-**2. First-time homebuyers constitute 33% of home sales.** Millennials are getting to the age where they’re thinking of purchasing homes, and have begun to take up a good portion of the market.
+**2. First-time homebuyers constitute 33% of home sales.** Millennials are getting to the age where they’re thinking of purchasing homes and have begun to take up a good portion of the market.
 Their focus, however, is less on buying homes for investment purposes and more on buying them as a place to raise a family.

 **3. Married couples comprise about 63% of homebuyers.&nbsp;**